m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 ## **Overview**
-This custom-built DJ template reimagines how musicians interact with Digital Audio Workstations (DAWs) like Max for Live and Ableton Live by replacing traditional MIDI controllers with gesture recognition powered by Mediapipe.
+Control Ableton Live parameters using hand gestures captured by camera.
+This system replaces physical MIDI controllers with computer vision, allowing you to manipulate filters, effects, and volume through hand movements in 3D space.

 Credit to Ellie Kelly, Manuel López,Noa Kemp for helping in constructing this patch.
 Credit to Martin Daigle for the base patch and the support.